Works council or staff representation

 Anyone on your staff who has been employed by you for at least 3 months is eligible to vote and has the right to stand for election for the works council.
 The works council can choose to change these terms in their regulations.

-• It makes no difference which type of contract an employee has: permanent or fixed-term, full-time or part-time.
+• It makes no difference which type of employment contract an employee has: permanent or fixed-term, full-time or part-time.

 • Temporary agency workers who have worked for you for 18 months may also vote and stand for election for the works council.